 Reasons to Switch

-Some women find that prenatal vitamins are hard to tolerate, either because they are difficult to swallow or because the mineral content makes them feel nauseated.
+Some people find that prenatal vitamins are hard to tolerate, either because they are difficult to swallow or because the mineral content makes them feel nauseated.
 Flintstones vitamins are chewable and may be easier on the stomach because of the lower levels of nutrients in each dose.
 However, a single dose of Flintstones vitamins usually does not have the necessary amount of nutrients.
 Chewable prenatal vitamins, available via prescription from your doctor, may be a better alternative.

 Folic Acid